-The Wong decision is poorly worded, reaching the correct conclusion for the wrong reason.
+128 The Wong decision is poorly worded, reaching the correct conclusion for the wrong reason.
 The District court appears to have reached the correct result, since it found that nothing prevents the Department from counting SSDI income before it is placed in the trust.
 The appellant decision focuses on Transmittal 64, § 3259.7 of the State Medicaid Manual without acknowledging the specific language applicable to Wong's situation: "Funds entering and leaving these trusts are generally treated according to the rules of the cash assistance programs, [and the Medicaid program] as appropriate."
 That provision goes on to distinguish income received and then placed into the trust from income irrevocably assigned to the trust.
 "When the right to income placed in the trust actually belongs to the trust[, not the individual,] the income does not count under SSI rules as income received by the individual."
 Footnote 13 to the appellate decision acknowledges the anti-alienation provisions of the Social Security Act, but reaches the remarkable conclusion that they are not relevant because Wong failed to invoke them.
-The court then
+The court then appears to drop the ball by concluding "we have no difficulty concluding that SMM 3259.7 is persuasive in its post-eligibility treatment of SSDI income placed in § 1396p(d)(4)(A) Special Needs Trusts."
+As the language quoted above points out, it is incorrect to say that income can be counted when it is inside the trust; the correct analysis is that it is counted before it goes into the trust and that placing it inside the trust changes nothing.

 If there is a Medicaid lien, it must be repaid before a special needs trust is funded.
 In Sullivan v.
 County of Suffolk, 174 F.3d 282 (2nd Cir.
-1999), the Court held that a State's right to reimbursement is not altered by the payback provisions within 42 U.S.C. § 1396p(d)(4).132 This result is consistent with Wong and Reames to the extent the holding suggests that transferring of funds into a special needs trust does not alter any claim or property rights attached to the resources when (or before) they are conveyed to the trust.
+1999), the Court held that a State's right to reimbursement is not altered by the payback provisions within 42 U.S.C. § 1396p(d)(4).129 This result is consistent with Wong and Reames to the extent the holding suggests that transferring of funds into a special needs trust does not alter any claim or property rights attached to the resources when (or before) they are conveyed to the trust.
 Section (d)(4) does not divest the State of its reimbursement right in a third party recovery.

 Another issue practitioners should watch for are cases where funds are from the National Vaccine Injury Compensation Program (VICP) or a settlement under the Federal Tort Claims Act (FTCA).
-Generally speaking, VICP funds cannot be placed in an SNT, and the federal government has refused to allow FTCA funds to be placed into an SNT.133
+Generally speaking, VICP funds cannot be placed in an SNT, and the federal government has refused to allow FTCA funds to be placed into an SNT.130